lsbrandao/ojettemplate/README.md

 ## Update the template

-After creating a new project modify and update it as needed.
+After creating a new project, modify and add new content as needed.

-After modifying and updating it, run the following command from the root of the project.
+After modifying it, run the following command from the root of the project.

 `ojet strip`